thunderrabbit/barefoot_rob/content/events/2022/07/13full-moon-meditation-and-barefoot-walking-event..en.md

 Get away from it all by settling into your being and noticing the motions of your body, one breath and one step at a time.

-FIRST_GATHERING_TIME Meet at Izumi-Tamagawa Station near benches https://goo.gl/maps/4yh8TLgADixQYnzU8
+19:45 Meet at Izumi-Tamagawa Station near benches https://goo.gl/maps/4yh8TLgADixQYnzU8

-IZUMI_DEPARTURE_TIME: Walk toward Tama River
+19:55: Walk toward Tama River

 The grass is nice for walking and relaxing.
 Enjoy the light of the full moon.